dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory.md

 :::

 :::{.answer}
-How does this proof go for $\ZZ$?
+Recall how this proof went for $\ZZ$:

-- Use existence of a division algorithm
+- Use existence of a division algorithm.
-- Prove Euclid's lemma: every irreducible is prime
+- Prove Euclid's lemma: every irreducible is prime.
-- Use factorization into irreducibles and proceed by induction (writing out two factorizations and cancelling things out in a combinatorial way)
+- Use factorization into irreducibles and proceed by induction, writing out two factorizations and cancelling things out in a combinatorial way.

 So we'd like